davidyen1124/third-time-charm/README.md

 ### 🛒 The Grocery Lane Conveyor [@third-time-charm/conveyor](https://davidyen1124.github.io/third-time-charm/conveyor)

 Why settle for boring groceries when you can watch colorful cubes glide toward an imaginary cashier?
 This endlessly looping belt pauses just long enough to pretend a barcode is getting scanned before hustling on to the next box.
 It's more fun than actually shopping, and nobody judges you for buying 37 boxes of cereal.
+The black belt finally figured out which way to face, so the boxes aren't moonwalking anymore.
+Progress!

 ## 🙌 Special Thanks To